samsquire/ideas4/README.md

 # 526. Multiplexing setting format and routing operation

-In # 464.
-Template structure instantiation and AST structure merging I talked of a multithreaded system and changing the design of such either at runtime or at design time.
+In [# 464.
+Template structure instantiation and AST structure merging](https://github.com/samsquire/ideas4#464-template-structure-instantiation-and-ast-structure-merging) I talked of a multithreaded system and changing the design of such either at runtime or at design time.
 Or having the flexibility to change the design of the system easily and cheaply.
-We can cheapen costs of changing a system and concurrency and parallelism by introducing abstractions and one such abstraction is queues.
+We can cheapen costs of changing a system and updating its concurrency and parallelism by introducing abstractions and one such abstraction is queues and message passing routing between every component.

 You're writing a complicated system.
 There are associations between different components.
 You need to create objects at certain times and associate objects with other objects.
 You want flexible instantiation of components and routing between components.
+You also want to multiplex.

+This idea defines an API for building computer system components.
+We define wires and handlers for different kinds of messages.
+We have API methods for when detecting an arbitrary sequence of captured events in a capture specification that specified arbitrarily deep into the wire hierarchy.

 We can define three formats and use one to route the other: